hoangvvo/benzene/docs/getting-started.md

 # Getting Started

 This tutorial takes you through the process of building a GraphQL server with `benzene`.
-We will build a todo app.
+We will build a simple todo app.

-## Create our Todo App
+## Create our Todo App with Query and Mutation

 We will install `@benzene/server` and [`graphql-js`](https://github.com/graphql/graphql-js).